 However, male chicks will have longer tail feathers.
 Comparing the lengths of the feathers could help someone determine whether or not they have a hen or a rooster chick.

 What are Auto-Sexed Breeds?

-There are some breeds that are easier to distinguish between male and female chicks than others.
+Some breeds are easier to distinguish between male and female chicks than others.
 These breeds are known as auto-sexed breeds.
 Typically, these chicks can be separated between males and females right after they hatch due to their distinctively different markings.

 For instance, a female may have a different colored spot on her head than a male chick.
-In other cases, males may have slightly different colored legs than the female.
+In other cases, males may have slightly different colored legs than females.
 Breeds that are easy to identify include Rhode Island Reds and New Hampshire chickens.